SufianBabri/interview-prep-website/docs/02-concepts/01-functional-programming.md

 Benefits of Pure Functions:

 -   Self-documenting (they only rely on the arguments passed)
--   Easily testable (we don’t need to set global state before calling them)
+-   Easily testable (we don't need to set global state before calling them)
--   Concurrency (don’t rely on global variables)
+-   Concurrency (don't rely on global variables)
 -   Cacheable (for the same argument, they give the same result)

 ## Immutability

-An **immutable** object is an object that can’t be modified after it’s created.
-Conversely, a **mutable** object is any object which can be modified after it’s created.
+An **immutable** object is an object that can't be modified after it's created.
+Conversely, a **mutable** object is any object which can be modified after it's created.

 Benefits of immutability:

 -   Predictability (if we pass an object to a function, we are sure that that object will not get changed)
 -   Faster change detection (to update a property, a new object needs to be created.
 This means that it can be easily detected using object comparison)
--   Concurrency (if we know that the function doesn’t mutate data, we can safely call it in parallel)
+-   Concurrency (if we know that the function doesn't mutate data, we can safely call it in parallel)

 Drawbacks of immutability: